jhucsf/fall2024/assign/assign04.md

 both produced the result data, indicating that `parsort` worked correctly.
 Note that the parallel threshold value passed to `parsort` was 65536 in the example above, but it should work for any threshold value.
-Also note that the data create by the `gen_rand_data` program is "pseudo-random", meaning that it is deterministic, and in general will always generate the same sequence of bytes.
+Also note that the data created by the `gen_rand_data` program is "pseudo-random", meaning that it is deterministic, and in general will always generate the same sequence of bytes.